carloartieri/8bit_raspi_pixel_art_display/README.md

 ## Changelog (last 3)

+**2018.09.01**

+- Added *Ghosts n' Goblins* animation routine with Armored Arthur and the Red Arremer sprites and two stage backgrounds.
+- Added standard bike sprite to the *Excitebike* animation routine and adjusted sprite animation speed.

 **2018.08.28**

 - Updated Jupyter notebook `development_examples.ipynb` with animation instructions in addition to instructions on how to add new animations to the montage.